dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I made a full circuit of the building and when I came to the front again I saw Whitley stepping out of the drugstore with her purse in hand.
 A cold wind started to blow in from the direction of the Gulf.

 “They say you can’t fight City Hall, Truman,” she called to me with a conciliatory smile.
-“Good night.”
+“Goodnight.”
 And she started to walk away.

 “Hey Whitley, wait,” I called after her.